Run 1 (2/10/2018)

 The issues are not enough to actually stop me running, it’s not that painful, but you don’t have to be a genius to spot the overall trend.
 I’ve been walking a minimum of 5k every day with the pup (last week was in excess of 40km just brisk walking) and I could feel that unlike previous aches and pains these ones are not clearing up within 24 or even 48 hours resting and they are getting progressively worse with every run.

 I’ve therefore decided to have a week out from running, it’ll be my first since starting the C25K program back in May.
 I’m aiming to just stick to walking (the pup) for the week in the hope it might give my legs the recovery time they need, rather than continue to compound the issues.

 I must admit I’m also looking forward to a mental break from the thought of running, even maintaining just 3 times a week I seem to yo-yo, between:

 - Pre-run – how am I going to fit this in, I’m not sure I’m really up for this, weather reports, juggling the pups daily routine, when and what I eat.
 It tends to take over everything.

 - Post-run – euphoria at actually getting out there and doing it (whatever the result), knackered, aches and pains.

 So it will be nice just to have a break and return to it a bit more refreshed mentally and physically.
-I’ve not really seen “real” runners talk about taking a break, I’m not sure if it’s good practise or not.
+I’ve not really seen “real” runners talk about taking a break, I’m not sure if it’s good practice or not.
 I have a concern I’ll go backwards (if that’s possible given my pace ;-).
 But for me at this point it’s obvious if I continue to keep going at it, I’m going to end with a more debilitating injury that could impact more than just my running and that’s not really an option I want to entertain.